Central Texas Wildflower (In Store Only)

 The Honey: Orange Honey is packed with flavanols (the stuff that you taste and smell) that explode on your taste buds.
 This varietal tastes and smells like an orange grove in full bloom.
 Orange Honey is good straight from the spoon and is the perfect complement to hot tea.
 It is an excellent topping for fresh fruit salad—just slice your favorite seasonal fruit, drizzle on Walker’s Orange Blossom Honey and enjoy!

 The Plant: Our Orange Blossom Honey is produced from the nectar of the same blooms that yield the succulent oranges that you enjoy throughout the year.
 Wherever oranges are grown and produced, there are beekeepers taking advantage of this March blooming cultivated citrus plant.
 Orange Blossom Honey is produced across the Southern U.S. in the citrus groves of California, Texas, Mexico and Florida.

 The Provenance (place): From 1942 to 1992 Walker Honey Farm produced Orange Honey in the Citrus Groves of the Lower Rio Grande Valley of Texas.
 Since then we have shopped for the best Orange Honey to deliver to our customers.
-Utilizing beekeepers we know in California, Florida, Texas and Mexico we are committed to using our 50 years of Walker family experience producing Orange Honey to bring you the best of this sub-tropical specialty honey.
+Utilizing beekeepers we know in California, Florida, Mexico, and Brazil we are committed to using our 50 years of Walker family experience producing Orange Honey to bring you the best of this sub-tropical specialty honey.
 Inquire about our current supply as this varies year-to-year as we buy only the best offerings each season.